 Be Very Patient

 There are forms, bank accounts, reports, insurance and certifications, but once you get a handle on all that you can move beyond the basics, and you make the troop what you want, there is no right or wrong way to run a troop, ask around you will see every leader does it different.
 Among all the great things about Scouts there is also the liberty to structure and lead your troop as you and your co-leaders wish.
 While Scouts all across the USA recite the same Promise, earn same or similar badges (since some areas have their own council badges), and live by the GS law, but much like our lives, no two troops are precisely alike.
 So be patient with yourself, parents, your girls, and co-leaders and have fun creating a troop you all can be proud of.

 Hope these few tips help you as a new leader or spark memories of when you were new at this.
 The most important thing to keep in mind that you’re learning just as your girls and you will learn so much from your girls as they are learning from you.

-If you are interested in saving a lot of time planning your Daisy troop meetings and looking for a fun new way to help your Daisies earn their petals and promise center, check out the Daisy PETAL FAIRIES: GARDEN ADVENTURE Leader guide and Sticker Book Kit.
+If you are interested in saving a lot of time planning your troop meetings and looking for a fun new way to help your girls earn their petals and promise center, check out the GARDEN FAIRIES: ADVENTURE Activity Kit.
 Learn more about kit and get yours today!